BronzeKnuckles/Python-R-SQL-PowerBI-Learning-Materials/README.md

 ### [DataCamp Cheeet Sheets](https://www.datacamp.com/resources) - Use the filters to find the cheat sheets you want :thumbsup:

-Also Checkout DataCamp :smile: :ok_hand:
+Also Checkout DataCamp :smile:
-So far, LinkedIn learning seems good.
+So far, LinkedIn learning seems good :ok_hand: